-Time and Date: 8:00 a.m., Eastern daylight on May 23, 2024 time, www.virtualshareholdermeeting.com/ SEE2024 Record Date Close of business on March 25, 2024 Voting: Holders will be entitled to one vote at the Annual shares of our common stock they hold of record a Votes Eligible to be Cast: A total of 145,607,340 votes are eligible to be cast on each proposal at t
+Time and Date: 8:00 a.m., Eastern daylight on May 23, 2024 time, www.virtualshareholdermeeting.com/ SEE2024 Record Date Close of business on March 25, 2024 Voting: Holders will be entitled to one vote at the Annual Meeting for each of the outstand shares of our common stock they hold of record as of the record date.
+Votes Eligible to be Cast: A total of 145,607,340 votes are eligible to be c Meeting. ast on each proposal at the Annual